Huawei-APAC-Professional-Services/hfa-workshop/workshop/content/05_HFA_Base_Configuration.md

 # Tasks
 ## Configure Environment Variables
 1. Change to `hfa/HFA-IAM` directory
-2. Execute the following commands with `hfa_terraform` user credential to get AK/SK for this module
+2. Execute the following commands with `hfa_terraform` user credential to get AK/SK for this module(if you are in a team to apply this module, Please ask your team member who is responsible for [HFA IAM Configuration](./04_HFA_IAM_Configuration.md)) to execute the following command and provide you the AK/SK
 ```
 terraform output hfa_iam_pipeline_base_ak
 terraform output hfa_iam_pipeline_base_sk